junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Dead end, then."
 Sam agrees.

-But right then, their breath start condensing into white mist.
+But right then, their breath starts condensing into white mist.
 Room temperature drops so dramatically that the dusty window starts freezing up.
 Dean reaches for his gun in one hand, EMF in the other.
-The little detector beep loudly with the pointer reaching the red zone.
+The little detector beeps loudly as the pointer reaches the red zone.

 "Ghosts," Sam jumps alarmingly, having his gun ready, loading it with rock-salt bullets.

 "How come there are ghosts all of a sudden?"
 Dean scans the room, whispering.
 "Not like anyone died here -- oh crap."
 He glances at the dead demon vessels.

 Sam follows his gaze.
-"Or could be Nick coming back himself?
-This is probably where he died too."
+"Or could it be Nick coming back himself?
+This is probably where he died, too."

 "Nick?"
 A woman's voice says faintly.
 "Nick, where are you?"